SWiggels/spring-boot-poc/angular-java-poc/angular-server/README.md

 Also note that [http-proxy](https://github.com/nodejitsu/node-http-proxy) has been installed in this package.

-Finally, you will be served well if you read [this post](https://medium.com/@dickeyxxx/best-practices-for-building-angular-js-apps-266c1a4a6917) on best practices for organizing angularjs applications.

 ## Modules????

 This doc does not intent to go over all the reasons for modules, the preceding link does a good job of that.
 As you know, modules are coming in ES6.